Campsites these days increasingly offer electric hook-up as standard, so campervanners can run TVs, microwaves and even showers.

 Going off-grid in a remote camping spot with few or no facilities can be a highlight of any holiday.

-Just remember to make sure you’re well stocked with essentials such as water, food, and a first aid kit, and that you’re covered with suitable campervan insurance.
+Just remember to make sure you’re well stocked with essentials such as fresh water, food, and a first aid kit, and that you’re covered with suitable campervan insurance.

-If you’re not sure if you’re brave enough, read on for our seven top reasons to give off-grid a go!
+If you’re not sure if you’re brave enough, read on for our seven top reasons to give off-grid living a go!

 If you’re planning on lengthy travels, then you’ll want your budget to stretch as far as possible.
 A few nights in a cheaper campsite without electric hook-up can help you eke out the Euros, and perhaps even extend your holiday.